 Change Leucolia violiceps to Ramosomyia violiceps and Leucolia viridifrons to Ramosomyia viridifrons, move the accounts for these species to follow the heading and citation for Ramosomyia, and make the appropriate changes in generic names or abbreviations within the existing Notes.
 Change the last sentence of the Notes for R. violiceps to: See comments under Ramosomyia.
-Change the last sentence of the Notes for R. viridifrons to: See comments under Ramosomyia and R. violiceps.
+Change the last sentence of the Notes for R. violiceps to: See comments under Ramosomyia to: See comments under Ramosomyia to: See comments under Ramosomyia and R. violiceps.